-Frederic C. Hof was a distinguished fellow at the Atlantic Council’s Rafik Hariri Center for the Middle East specializing in Syria.
-Prior to being a nonresident senior fellow, he was director of the Center and a resident senior fellow.
+Frederic C. Hof is a former distinguished fellow at the Atlantic Council’s Rafik Hariri Center for the Middle East specializing in Syria.
+He was the director of the center from 2016 to 2018 and a resident senior fellow from 2012 to 2015.

 On March 28, 2012 President Obama conferred on Hof the rank of ambassador in connection with his new duties as special adviser for transition in Syria.
 Hof was previously the special coordinator for regional affairs in the US Department of State’s Office of the Special Envoy for Middle East Peace, where he advised Special Envoy George Mitchell on the full range of Arab-Israeli peace issues falling under his purview and focusing on Syria-Israel and Israel-Lebanon matters.
 He joined the State Department in 2009 after serving as the president and CEO of AALC, limited company, an international business consulting and project finance firm formerly known as Armitage Associates LC.

 Hof’s professional life has focused largely on the Middle East.
 In 2001 he directed the Jerusalem field operations of the Sharm el-Sheikh Fact-Finding Committee headed by former US Senate Majority Leader George Mitchell and was the lead drafter of the Committee’s 2001 report.
 In 1983, as a US Army officer, he helped draft the “Long Commission” report, which investigated the October 1983 bombing of the US Marine headquarters at Beirut International Airport.
 Both reports drew considerable international praise for fairness and integrity.